MSCA-LIKE/OpenScienceTrainingCourse/07_seminar4/readme.md

 ### Outcomes
 - The student understands the concepts of an audience, message, and channel
 - The student is aware of the different communications channels that are available to them
-- The student understands the difference between commnications for information and communications for actions
+- The student understands the difference between communications for information and communications for actions
 - The student understands the importance of an emotional response for triggering actions

 ## Resources